k-arthik-r/ALSATE/README.md

 ### Step 3 : Fetch Sys-Logs from dynamic text file, analyse it using the fine tuned llm and display it in the streamlit interface along with its cause and remediation.

-- Within the Current directory open a new bash terminal.
+- Within the current directory open a new bash terminal.
 - activate python virtual environment,

   ```bash